A New Beginning|

 Learning Enrichment Program (LEP)

 Please Note: Being a start-up non-profit 501c3 corporation during the "great recession", LRI was unable to secure adequate funding and suspended operations in February 2011.
 In the meantime, undiagnosed learning process weaknesses continue to negatively affect the college-level academic performance of many, if not most, entering college students, especially low-income STEM students.
-By correcting learning process weaknesses, LRI programs enable students to be independent learners in the pursuit of achieving their learning potential.
+By correcting learning process weaknesses, LRI programs will enable students to be independent learners in the pursuit of achieving their learning potential.
 By doing so we also address critical underlying constraints that preclude many great "student success" programs from achieving their potential, and most remedial courses can be eliminated.
 Most importantly for the institution, significant increases in retention and graduation rates can be expected.